kubesphere/website/content/en/docs/introduction/what-is-kubesphere.md

 ## Overview

-KubeSphereis a **distributed operating system managing cloud-native applications** with [Kubernetes](https://kubernetes.io) as its kernel.
+KubeSphere is a **distributed operating system managing cloud-native applications** with [Kubernetes](https://kubernetes.io) as its kernel.
 It provides a plug-and-play architecture for the seamless integration of third-party applications to boost its ecosystem.

 KubeSphere also represents a multi-tenant enterprise-grade [Kubernetes container platform](https://kubesphere.io) with full-stack automated IT operation and streamlined DevOps workflows.
 It provides developer-friendly wizard web UI, helping enterprises to build out a robust and feature-rich platform.
 It boasts the most common functionalities needed for enterprise Kubernetes strategies, such as **Kubernetes resource management**, **DevOps (CI/CD)**, **application lifecycle management**, **monitoring**, **logging**, **service mesh**, **multi-tenancy**, **alerting and notification**, **auditing**, **storage and networking**, **autoscaling**, **access control**, **GPU support**, **multi-cluster deployment and management**, **network policy**, **registry management**, and **security management**.